 2. Intercom

-Intercom is one of the top SaaS products in customer service.
+Intercom is one of the top SaaS examples in customer service.
 The SaaS software helps support agents provide instant responses to customers.
-Its several integration features make it ideal for businesses of all sizes to provide efficient customer support.
+Its range of integrations makes it ideal for businesses of all sizes to provide efficient customer support.

 Intercom home page